ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

 The Helper responds with HTTP status 202 Accepted.
-If the response has a body containing an `AggregationJobResp`, the Leader proceeds onward (see
+If the response has a media type of "application/dap-aggregation-job-resp" with a body containing an `AggregationJobResp`, the Leader proceeds onward (see
 {{aggregation-helper-continuation}}).
 Otherwise, if the response has an empty body, the Leader polls the aggregation job by sending GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`